MarsadMaqsood/StylishDialogFlutter/README.md

 StylishDialog(
     context: context,
     alertType: StylishDialogType.INFO,
-    titleText: 'You know',
+    title: Text('You know'),
-    contentText: 'This is an amazing dialog', ).show();
+    content: Text('This is an amazing dialog'), ).show();
 ```